jib1337/writeups_public/HackTheBox/HTB_Solidstate/README.md

 [*] 10.129.29.189:110     - Scanned 1 of 1 hosts (100% complete)
 [*] Auxiliary module execution completed
 ```
-These ports are running services from JAMES SMTP Server 2.3.2.
-The remote administration panel is on port 4555, so I can attempt to log in over telnet.
+These ports are running services from JAMES 2.3.2.
+The remote administration panel is on port 4555, so I can attempt to log in  with default credentials over telnet.
 ```bash
 ─[us-dedivip-1]─[10.10.14.162]─[htb-jib1337@htb-cidvmbkzfc]─[~]
 └──╼ [★]$ telnet 10.129.29.189 4555